-The following table sets forth certain information with respect to the beneficial ownership of our common stock at June 30, 2015, for:
+The following table sets forth certain information with respect to the beneficial ownership of our Common Stock at May 1, 2015, for:

-- · each of our directors; - each of our named executive officers; - all of our current directors and executive officers as a group; and - each person, or group of affiliated persons, who beneficially owned more than 5% of our common stock.
+- each of our directors; - each of our named executive officers; - all of our current directors and executive officers as a group; and - each person, or group of affiliated persons, who beneficially owned more than 5% of our Common Stock.

 We have determined beneficial ownership in accordance with the rules of the Securities Exchange and Commission, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Except as indicated by the footnotes below, we believe, based on information furnished to us, that the persons and entities named in the table below have sole voting and sole investment power with respect to all shares of common stock that they beneficially owned, subject to applicable community property laws.
+Except as indicated by the footnotes below, we believe, based on information furnished to us, that the persons and entities named in the table below have sole voting and sole investment power with respect to all shares of Common Stock that they beneficially owned, subject to applicable community property laws.

-For purposes of the table below, 7,595,175 shares of common stock are outstanding as of June 30, 2015 based upon the following:
+For purposes of the table below, 7,511,484 shares of Common Stock are outstanding as of May 1, 2015 based upon the following:

-- (i) 7,448,389 shares of our common stock outstanding as of March 31, 2015, as reported on our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2015, filed with the SEC on May 5, 2015; and - (ii) 65,021 shares of common stock issued upon the cashless exercise of Series B Warrants after March 31, 2015, but prior to June 30, 2015; and - (iii) 81,765 shares of common stock issued upon the exercise of stock options.
+- (i) 7,448,389 shares of our Common Stock outstanding as of March 31, 2015, as reported on our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2015, filed with the SEC on May 5, 2015; and - (ii) 63,095 shares of Common Stock issued upon the cashless exercise of Series B Warrants after March 31, 2015, but prior to May 1, 2015.